12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 4. Ride a Jeep Through Merapi's Destruction Zone

-Mount Merapi's 2010 eruption killed 353 people and buried villages under pyroclastic flows.
-The "Lava Tour" takes you through the destruction zone in an open-top jeep — past river beds filled with solidified lava, houses buried to their rooftops, and the Museum Sisa Hartaku where a melted motorcycle and stopped clocks tell the story.
+Mount Merapi's 2010 eruption reshaped this landscape, burying villages under pyroclastic flows.
+The "Lava Tour" carries you through the destruction zone in an open-top jeep — past river beds filled with solidified lava, houses buried to their rooftops, and the Museum Sisa Hartaku, where a melted motorcycle and stopped clocks quietly tell the story.

 Cost: 450,000-600,000 IDR ($28.35-37.80) per jeep (seats 4).
 Morning tours are less crowded.